LCSB-BioCore/DistributedData.jl/docs/src/tutorial.md

 ```

 MapReduce is a handy primitive that is suitable for operations that can
-compress the dataset slices into relatively small values that can be combined
+"compress" the dataset slices into relatively small pieces of data, which can
-efficiently.
-For example, this computes the sum of squares of the whole array:
+be combined efficiently.
+For example, this computes the sum of squares of the
+whole array:

 ```julia
 julia> dmapreduce(anotherDataset, x -> sum(x.^2), +)
 8633.94032741762
 ```

-Finally, `dmap` is useful for passing each worker a specific value from the
+Finally, `dmap` passes each worker a specific value from a given vector, which
-given vector, which may be useful in cases when each worker is supposed to do
+may be useful in cases when each worker is supposed to do something slightly
-something different with the data, such as submitting them to a different
+different with the data (for example, submit them to a different interface or
-interface or saving them as a different file.
-The results are returned as a
+save them as a different file).
+The results are returned as a vector.
+This
-vector.
-This example is rather simplistic:
+example is rather simplistic:

 ```julia
 julia> dmap(Vector(1:length(workers())),